-2.5.1 This Plan is only effective after approval of the Board of Directors of the Rio Grande Water Conservation District and the State Engineer pursuant to section 37-48-126, C.R.S.
-If any objections are filed with the Court against the State Engineer and/or District's approval of the Plan, the Plan will become effective only after the Court issues an order approving the Plan as pursuant to section 37-48-126 (3)(c), C.R.S.

-2.5.2 The Subdistrict will remedy injurious stream depletions that occur as a result of Subdistrict Well groundwater withdrawals on or after the State Engineer's approval of the Subdistrict's first Annual Replacement Plan, and in accordance with the Stipulation entered into between the State and the Confined Aquifer Sustainability Group in the Groundwater Rules, as well as Post-Plan Injurious Stream Depletions impacting a surface stream from Subdistrict Well groundwater withdrawals in prior years and all Post-Plan Injurious Stream Depletions that will occur in subsequent years, as are capable of quantification using the RGDSS Groundwater Model or by some other method approved by the State Engineer.
+- 2.5.1 This Plan is only effective after approval of the Board of Directors of the Rio Grande Water Conservation District and the State Engineer pursuant to section 37-48-126, C.R.S.
+If any objections are filed with the Court against the State Engineer and/or District's approval of the Plan, the Plan will become effective only after the Court issues an order approving the Plan as pursuant to section 37-48-126 (3)(c), C.R.S. - 2.5.2 The Subdistrict will remedy injurious stream depletions that occur as a result of Subdistrict Well groundwater withdrawals on or after the State Engineer's approval of the Subdistrict's first Annual Replacement Plan, as well as Post-Plan Injurious Stream Depletions impacting a surface stream from Subdistrict Well groundwater withdrawals in prior years and all Post-Plan Injurious Stream Depletions that will occur in subsequent years, as are capable of quantification using the RGDSS Groundwater Model or by some other method approved by the State Engineer.